Daniel-Nicholson-code/Daniel-Nicholson-code/README.md

 ## About me

-Mathematics BSc student at University of Newcastle upon Tyne
+Mathematics BSc student at University of Newcastle upon Tyne.

 I document all my projects on my [website](https://www.danielnicholson.uk)